Attending a conference or live event is a big investment of your time and money. But to get the most out of the experience, preparation is vital.

-With that in mind, here’s everything you need to know about preparing for Build Your Audience Live 2019 and any other event you’re attending.
+With that in mind, here’s everything you need to know about preparing for #2020 Sorted and any other event you’re attending.

 Not planning on attending any events this year?
 Read this article on why you should attend industry events and conferences.

 1.Research the venue and book travel in advance

 The last thing you want is to arrive at the event late, sweaty and flustered, having spent half an hour running around looking for the venue.
 So book your travel well in advance if you can, get the exact address of the venue and plan your route from the station/airport/car park.
 Booking travel well in advance can also help you save money on attending the conference.

 Plan to arrive early if you can, but do check what time the doors open and, unless it is unavoidable, don’t arrive before that time.
 The hour or so leading up to the start of an event is a busy (and sometimes stressful) time for conference organisers, so do them a favour and head to a cafe instead (you can identify one or two nearby as part of your planning).
 Allowing them to get on with their preparations uninterrupted will help you have a much better conference experience (and give you time to gather your thoughts before you arrive).

 Spend some time familiarising yourself with the conference schedule, including the time the doors open and timings for breaks and lunch.
 This will help you plan for networking opportunities - both with other delegates and the speakers.
 Many conferences have networking over coffee and/or breakfast before the event start, which can be a great time to connect with others delegates and introduce yourself to speakers.
 You can view the schedule for #2020 Sorted here.

 If there are topics being covered in the conference that are unfamiliar to you, it can be a good idea to do some background reading.